 Belgrade - Statue of Prince Mihailo Obrenovic and National Museum of Serbia in the Republic Square

-Serbia has benefited from the Council of Europe co-operation programmes since 2002.
-In this respect, the Council of Europe has supported Serbia to advance its reform agenda, ensuring compliance with Council of Europe standards and advancing the European Union accession process.
-In close co-operation with the Serbian authorities, support has been provided to the reforms in the following key areas: the rule of law, judiciary, human and minority rights, freedom of expression and freedom of the media, prisons and police education and preventing money laundering and terrorist financing.
+Serbia has benefited from the Council of Europe co-operation initiatives since 2002 to support its reform agenda, ensure compliance with Council of Europe standards while advancing its European Union accession process.
+In close co-operation with the Serbian authorities, support has been provided in the following key areas: judicial reform, protection of human rights and anti-discrimination, freedom of expression and freedom of the media, prisons and police, education and preventing money laundering and terrorist financing.
 The Council of Europe Office in Belgrade ensures the necessary co-ordination between headquarters and national stakeholders, as well with international partners present in the field.

-Serbia also benefits from the European Union/Council of Europe Joint Programme “Support for the implementation of judicial reform in Serbia”, which contributes to the process of consolidation of the rule of law in Serbia by supporting the advancement of reforms of the justice system through the development of the legislation and practices relevant for the judicial independence, accountability, access to justice, judicial training and harmonisation of judicial practice.
+Serbia also benefits from the European Union/Council of Europe Joint Programme “Support for the implementation of judicial reform in Serbia”, which contributes to the consolidation of the rule of law by supporting the development of legislation and practices relevant for judicial independence, accountability and access to justice.

 CONTRIBUTION TO SUSTAINABLE DEVELOPMENT GOALS